DoctorLogicProduct/dltest/_pages/products/content-multiplier.md

     headline: "Capture The Lead"
     text: "Don't make it hard on your website visitors to contact your practice.
 Every gallery page includes a contact form so patients can schedule a consultation."
   btn:
-    - btn-link: "#"
+    - btn-link: "/products/content-multiplier/patient-stories"
-      btn-label: "Learn More"
+      btn-label: "See How It Works"
 - component: feature-1
   component_css: feature
   class: content-multiplier__feature--1
   headline: "SEO Rich Procedure and Service Pages"
-  text: "Our team of medical content writers provides custom content for every procedure and service offered at your practice.
+  text: "Our team of medical content writers provide custom content for every procedure and service offered at your practice.
 Individual web pages are then automatically integrated with relevant content such as reviews, before and after photos, video, and specials to promote each service and gain keyword authority."
   btn:
-  - btn-link: "#"
-    btn-label: "Learn More"
   img: "/img/products/content-multiplier/service-pages.jpg"
   img_alignment: "Left"
 - component: callout-headline
   component_css: callout-headline
   class: callout-headline__content
-  headline: "A stat here about content multiplier."
+  headline: "<span>72%</span> of marketers found content creation is the most effective SEO Tactic"
+  source: "Hubspot"
 - component: feature-1
   component_css: feature
   class: content-multiplier__feature--2
   headline: "Engage Your Patients with Enhanced Provider Bio"
-  text: "Highlight your expertise, training, credentials, professional associations, awards and why you’re a clear choice.
-Each page includes specific integrated relevant content such as reviews, video, and medical privileges.
-Every staff member gets an individual bio page as well. "
+  text: "Patients are interested in knowing more about who will be treating them.
+Engage your patients with a bio on why you are the clear choice.
+You and your staff members will receive individual bio pages with specific, integrated, relevant content that will convey expertise, experience and most of all trust."
   btn:
-  - btn-link: "#"
-    btn-label: "Learn More"
   img: "/img/products/content-multiplier/provider-bio.jpg"
   img_alignment: "Right"
 - component: feature-1